 Volkswagen Caddy diesel

-With the Sorama Scan M or A it is easy to make a sound image of Volkswagen Caddy diesel.
+With the Sorama technology it is easy to make a sound image of a Volkswagen Caddy diesel engine.
 It shows, among other effects, low-frequency engine noise at high spatial resolution and noise leakage through door seals.
-A small selection of these results are shown in the movie to the right.
+A small selection of these results are shown in the movie below.
 What strikes is the spatial detail of a few centimeters at a frequency of 29Hz, where the acoustic wave-length is about 12 meters.

 Without the (masking) noise of a combustion engine other irritating noise sources start to dominate.
 From the Sound Imaging pictures two components become apparent: the electrical driver of the led lighting (left) and the water pump (right).
 A further analysis that can zoom-in on these two components makes it possible to come up with ways to best eliminate these noise sources.